SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 they are entirely inapplicable to the USA economy today, and to most nations operating a fiat currency monopoly.

+Below I will reference a recent insightful interview Nathan Tankus gave, from it we have a new technical term in chartered banking lexicon in USA context: the "ComeOn2Big2FailBank".

+It's a good term to use.
+Most people might think that even though FDIC insurance only covers you up to $\$250$K in the USA if you deposit at one of the ComeOnIts2Big2FailBanks  or one of the NoReallyComeOnIts2Big2FailBanks then you are effectively fully insured to any deposit amount.
+Tankus points out the harsh reality that this cannot be used in a court of law, it is not a legal term you can literally "take to the bank."

+The recent failure of SVB Bank is an interesting example.
+It was not too big to fail, but the FDIC made depositors whole anyway.
+However, this was a bit arbitrary and extra-legal.
+There was never any legal guarantee for depositors, and *that* is why they withdrew their deposits causing the run on SVB.
+They knew taking the term ComeOnITs2Big2Fail to court would not cut the mustard.

 ### Excess Credit Risk

 The argument from free market and neoclassical ideologues is that if the government